sehee22/comp1073_w06/README.md

-# COMP1073 - Client-side JavaScript
+# COMP1073 - Client-Side JavaScript

+### This is a third-tier heading

 :smiley_cat: What would you do to add 'perfect' to the last of the dscCats array?
 (Choose everything it can be applied)